GaloisInc/adapt/Ingest/Language.md

 Purpose
 =======
+This document specifies the PROV-TC conceptual model, a specialization of the W3CPROV provenance model to the domain of computation and its attribution.
+PROV-TC is intended as the communication standard for data conveyed by TA-1 performers to TA-2 performers in the Transparent Computing program.

-This document specifies the PROV-TC language, which is a dialect of the W3CPROV language (specifically the PROV-N compliant representation of that language).
-PROV-TC is meant to be used by the Transparent Computing ADAPT project team (and hopefully other teams) for communication between technical areas one and two.
+Throughout this specification, we use the PROV-TC language to define and illustrate our model.
+The PROV-TC language is a dialect of the W3CPROV language (specifically the PROV-N compliant syntax of that language).
+The concrete syntax of PROV-TC used in this specification, and in sample data, is meant to be human-readable and usable by the Transparent Computing ADAPT project team (and hopefully other teams) for communication.
+Concise (and thus likely not human-readable) concrete representations are also realizable for the PROV-TC language, and will likely be used for live testing and demonstrations.

-Contact
+Contact and Contributors
 ========
-Please contact Dave Archer, <dwa@galois.com>, regarding this specification.
+Please contact Dave Archer, <dwa@galois.com>, with questions regarding this specification.

+Many thanks to those who have contributed to the PROV-TC model to date.
+It's likely that there are "unsung heroes" who are not credited here due to oversight by the journaling author.
+Please feel free to abuse him for such oversights.
+In alphabetical order:

+* Armando Caro - acaro@bbn.com
+* James Cheney - jcheney@inf.ed.ac.uk
+* Mukesh Dalal - mukesh.dalal@baesystems.com
+* Tom DuBuisson - tommd@galois.com
+* Ashish Gehani - gehani@csl.sri.com
+* Joud Khoury - jkhoury@bbn.com
+* Rui Maranhao - Rui.Maranhao@parc.com
+* Alex Perez - Alexandre.Perez@parc.com
+* Jeff Perkins - jhp@csail.mit.edu
+* Martin Rinard - rinard@csail.mit.edu

 Working Prototypes
 ========
-The ADAPT team has demonstrated the following so far:
+The ADAPT team has demonstrated the following so far in support of developing PROV-TC:

 * a translator from the 5-Directions sample data syntax to PROV-TC
 * successful translation of all 46 5-Directions data samples into PROV-TC (these are available, just ask)